Inaugural event to celebrate resiliency of Black Americans

 The event will feature musical performances and appearances from activists and celebrities.
 It'll be hosted by Terrence J and feature Leslie Jones, DJ D-Nice, and Black cultural icons such as Frankie Beverly, The O’Jays, and Rapsody.

 The event is part of five planned days of programming under the inaugural’s theme of “America United.”
-It will air Jan.
-19, from 8 p.m. to 9:30 p.m.
-ET on social media and on select channels, including Urban One, Revolt TV and NBC Peacock TV’s, The Choice.
+It will air Tuesday from 8 p.m. to 9:30 p.m.
+ET on social media and on select channels, including Urban One, Revolt TV and The Choice channel on Peacock, NBCUniversal's streaming service.

 Kat Stafford is an investigative reporter on The Associated Press’ Race and Ethnicity team.
 Follow her on Twitter at https://twitter.com/kat__stafford.